6 stunning seaside resorts near Rome

 Ventotene

-Less than two hours offshore from Gaeta is the sun-kissed island of Ventotene.
-Its natural marine habitat is one of the most extraordinary in the Mediterranean.
-Ventotene features in the Odyssey as the Island of the Sirens and it was also a place of refuge for Giulia, the daughter of Emperor Augustus.
-Cala Nave is one of the best beaches on the island, named for the sedimentary rock that resembles a ship rising from the sea.
-Crystalline waters invite divers and swimmers to admire the scarlet sponges adorning the caves and tropical coral beneath.
+For sun-seeking and relaxation, Cala Nave is one of the island’s best beaches, named for the sedimentary rock that resembles a ship rising from the sea.
+Crystalline waters invite divers and swimmers to admire the scarlet sponges and tropical coral hidden within underwater caves.